Enrolment and re-enrolment

 Tip: When completing your subject enrolment, your subjects should display on your Study Plan with a status of ‘Enrolled’ and be highlighted in green.
 If not, then you have not completed and saved your enrolment properly.

 - You do not meet a prerequisite, as outlined in the Handbook (under Eligibility and Requirements).
-Waivers may be available.
+Prerequisite waivers can be sought from the faculty.

-- The subject is already fully subscribed.
-Waitlists are maintained by the Academic Support Office.
+- The subject is already fully subscribed, or

-or - The last date to self-enrol has passed (check the Handbook subject entry for this information).
-The Academic Support Office can assist with manual enrolment.
+- The last date to self-enrol has passed (check the Handbook subject entry for this information).

 Please note that Melbourne Law School may reserve places in a subject for incoming international cohorts or where a subject is core to a specialisation with limited alternate options.